tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 ~~~

 These correspond to ML-DSA-44, ML-DSA-64, and ML-DSA-87 defined
 in {{FIPS204}} respectively.
-Note that these are the pure versions adn should not be confused
+Note that these are the pure versions and should not be confused
 with prehashed variants such as HashML-DSA-44 also defined in {{FIPS204}}.

 Similarly, the context parameter defined in {{FIPS204}} Algorithm 2/Algorithm 3